hussam2717/hussam2717/README.md

 Email Me 👉 ✉️ **skhussam01.com** For Collaboration/Project or Anything Else. 😊😊
 # 💫 About Me:
- 🔭I’m currently working on: smart contracts, DApps, and improving my blockchain skills.<br>👨🏼‍🤝‍👨🏾I’m looking to collaborate on: blockchain, crypto, and Web3 development projects.<br>🤝I’m looking for help with: learning advanced blockchain tools and frameworks.<br>🌱Ask me about: Solidity, smart contracts, and Web3 development.<br>📨Ask me about: Solidity, smart contracts, and Web3 development.<br>⚡Fun fact: I enjoy building blockchain projects more than watching movies 😄.
+🔭I’m currently working on: smart contracts, DApps, and improving my blockchain skills.<br>👨🏼‍🤝‍👨🏾I’m looking to collaborate on: blockchain, crypto, and Web3 development projects.<br>🤝I’m looking for help with: learning advanced blockchain tools and frameworks.<br>🌱Ask me about: Solidity, smart contracts, and Web3 development.<br>⚡Fun fact: I enjoy building blockchain projects more than watching movies 😄.

 ## 🌐 Socials: